Damiano Center Programs

-No questions are asked of the people who come for a meal, and everyone is welcome to eat until they are satisfied.
-In addition we make available day old bakery products for people to take home.
+No questions are asked of the people who come for a meal, and everyone is welcome to eat.
+In addition, we make available day old bakery products and produce for people to take home.

 Kids' Kitchen works to reduce childhood hunger and malnutrition by providing: